 Whoopi Goldberg is a favorite comedian, actress, and now a co-host of The View.
 She has won a Grammy, an Oscar, a Tony, and an Emmy and has been honored by a star on Hollywood’s Walk of Fame.
 Given that Whoopi can talk to just about anyone and is relatable and fun, she is the best counter-argument to those who worry that homeschooling will affect social skills.

-Sandra Day O’Connor was the first female Supreme Court justice and was appointed by President Ronald Reagan.
+Sandra Day O’Connor was the first female Supreme Court justice appointed by President Ronald Reagan.
 She was born into a ranching family in Colorado, and like many rural children, available schools were far away.
 In her first years, Sandra Day O’Connor learned at home and was able to excel in her studies enough to be accepted into an elite academy for young girls in El Paso, Texas, where she completed her education.

 These are a few of the most famous examples of homeschooling success.
 Of course, a few of the people on this list were successful first and then homeschooled to accommodate showbiz careers and athletic training.
-Still, there are plenty of others who achieved success after a full or partial homeschooling educational background.
+Still, plenty of others achieved success after a full or partial homeschooling educational background.

-However, you don’t have to be extremely rich and famous to be successful.
+However, you don’t have to be extremely rich and famous to succeed.
 Chances are, you can find many other homeschooling success stories among people you know.
 According to some surveys, homeschooled students perform an average of 80% to 90% on subjects regardless of their parent’s education level.
 Therefore, there is little surprise that homeschoolers have high levels of educational success.